Occupational therapy: The Kent Centre for Pain Medicine and Neuromodulation

 What is an occupational therapist?

-Occupational therapists are health and social care professionals who help people of all ages (babies, children, adults, and older people) to carry out activities they need or want to do, but are prevented from doing so as a result of physical or mental illness, disability, or the effects of ageing.
+Occupational therapists are health and social care professionals.
+They help people of all ages to carry out activities they need or want to do, but are prevented from doing so as a result of:

 What do occupational therapists do?

-An occupational therapist uses their professional expertise in understanding how the body works when doing everyday activities and tasks.
-Following a detailed assessment, the occupational therapist can apply problem solving techniques to help you manage your pain and break the cycle of thinking about it, so you can continue with activities that you enjoy and need to do.
+An occupational therapist understands how the body works when doing daily activities and tasks.
+After a detailed assessment, an occupational therapist can apply problem solving techniques to:

 Occupational therapists can help you to carry out activities despite feeling pain by: